sagemath/trac_to_gh/Issue 8753.md

 # Issue 8753: get pynac to build with gcc-4.5.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8753

 Original creator: was